 What is Origen famous for?

-Origen is famous for his Christian writings and that he left a huge body of work as a legacy that can be structured in this way:
+Origen is famous for his Christian writings, and he left a vast body of work as a legacy that can be structured in this way:

 1. exegetical texts